-Within several decades of its invention in Europe, the printed or typographic book was already outselling handwritten or manuscript books.
+Within several decades of its invention in Europe, the printed book was already outselling handwritten or manuscript books.
 A very conservative estimate would be that 12 million books were produced from the publication of Gutenberg and Fust’s first printed Bible in about 1455 until the end of 1500.
 In those first decades, printing was an expensive business, and as a result, most early printers were risk averse, choosing to print Medieval staples (religious, educational and scholastic) and the classics of antiquity, recently revived by scholars of the Italian Renaissance.

 However, by the end of the century, there were well-established print shops in all of the major European cities, and an increasingly literate public keen to buy and read books.
 Therefore, printers and publishers could better afford to take some risks, experimenting with new literary genres, without the fear of a single underselling title bankrupting them.
 Of the new genres to take off during the early sixteenth century, the festival book is particularly fascinating — a blend of spectacle and politics, of chronicle and propaganda rolled into one, and published in thousands of editions across Europe.

 fig. 1: Triumphal Arch Celebrating the Marriage of Louis XIV to Maria Theresa of Austria in 1660.
 Etching by Jean le Pautre, 1662.
 National Galleries of Scotland.

 In the broadest terms, festival books are records or chronicles of festivals, of all sorts, from royal weddings to triumphal entries: the entry of a king, prince, papal envoy or some other VIP dignitary into a city.
 They were also used to record tournaments and games, the kind with chivalrous knights in shining armor jousting.
 And, although these courtly and civic festivals were popular throughout the later Middle Ages, they grew into ever more ostentatious spectacles during the sixteenth and seventeenth centuries.